Mitochondrion: Heat production

 Under certain conditions, protons can re-enter the mitochondrial matrix without contributing to ATP synthesis.
 This process is known as proton leak or mitochondrial uncoupling and is due to the facilitated diffusion of protons into the matrix.
 The process results in the unharnessed potential energy of the proton electrochemical gradient being released as heat.
 The process is mediated by a proton channel called thermogenin, or UCP1.
 Thermogenin is primarily found in brown adipose tissue, or brown fat, and is responsible for non-shivering thermogenesis.
 Brown adipose tissue is found in mammals, and is at its highest levels in early life and in hibernating animals.
 In humans, brown adipose tissue is present at birth and decreases with age.

+Mitochondrial fatty acid synthesis

+Mitochondrial fatty acid synthesis (mtFAS) is essential for cellular respiration and mitochondrial biogenesis.
+In response to mitochondrial acetyl-CoA availability, mtFAS builds acyl chains on the 4'-phosphopantetheine group of the matrix-soluble scaffold protein ACP (holo-ACP), producing acyl-ACP species with varying chain lengths of at least eight carbons.

+Among these, octanoyl-ACP (C8) serves as the precursor for lipoic acid biosynthesis.
+Since lipoic acid is a cofactor for key mitochondrial enzyme complexes, including the pyruvate dehydrogenase complex (PDC), α-ketoglutarate dehydrogenase complex (OGDC), 2-oxoadipate dehydrogenase complex (OADHC), branched-chain α-ketoacid dehydrogenase complex (BCKDC), and the glycine cleavage system (GCS), mtFAS significantly influences energy metabolism.

+In contrast, longer-chain acyl-ACPs (C12–C18) allosterically activate the network of LYRM proteins, which comprises at least 12 members in humans and regulates mitochondrial translation, iron-sulfur cluster biogenesis, and the assembly of electron transport chain complexes.
+MtFAS and ACP thus coordinate the activation of mitochondrial respiration in response to substrate availability.
+This enables cells to increase their oxidative capacity when substrates are abundant and prevents the electron transport chain from running empty and inducing the formation of reactive oxygen species (ROS) under substrate-limited conditions.

+MtFAS is also thought to play a role as a mediator in intracellular signaling due to its influence on the levels of bioactive lipids, such as lysophospholipids and sphingolipids.

-Storage of calcium ions
+Uptake, storage and release of calcium ions

 The concentrations of free calcium in the cell can regulate an array of reactions and is important for signal transduction in the cell.
 Mitochondria can transiently store calcium, a contributing process for the cell's homeostasis of calcium.